cancellogic/Hoeffding-Integer/README.md

 Coded in Rust for generic partially ordinal types (compare {"g","e","n","e","r","i","c","s"} and {3.0,1.0,4.0,1.0,5.0,4.0,3.5,6.1}).
 Yep- directly compare different data types - if they sort they likely can be run through Hoeffding_Integer.
 # Why?
+Hoeffding's Dependence Coefficient is very goot at assigning fitness to nonlinear models for genetic algorithms and machine learning.

 Why program in RUST?
 Rust is fast and has taught me better ways to code!

 Why integer?
-A ?fantasy? that integer hoeffding is a step toward GPU computation of Hoeffding's Dependence Coefficient D.  And the annoyance that as n gets large (theoretically leading to higher resolution statistics) the floating point math of the denominator Pochhammer factorial makes small progress invisible (if you have n=1587 pairs, a small scramble of progress is divided by the Pochhammer 10003350094863840 thereby likely vanishing in limited floating point decimals.)
+A ?fantasy? that integer hoeffding is a step toward GPU computation of Hoeffding's Dependence Coefficient D.  And the annoyance that as n gets large (theoretically leading to higher resolution statistics) the floating point math of the denominator Pochhammer factorial makes small progress invisible (if you have n=1587 pairs, a small scramble of progress is divided by the Pochhammer 10003350094863840 thereby likely vanishing in limited floating point decimals.

-What's Hoeffding's Dependence Coefficient good for?
-Assigning fitness to nonlinear models for genetic algorithms and machine learning.
+This quibble can be reframed "As what are Hoeffding's D weaknesses?"
+In my mind, (1) it is more expensive to compute than Pearsons R (note rust & GPU fantasy) and (2) It finds hidden relationships too well and reports high levels of certainty too quickly for ideal use in selecting "very best of many best" models.
+Don't get me wrong - quibbles are quibbles - if you have chemical, biological, behavioral, finance or network data where linear relationships do not rule, please consider Hoeffding over something like Pearsons R correlation.

 # The math
 Please read the hundred lines of mathematics in the comments of main.rs or lib.rs!
 I've tried to make the statistic's computation possible to verify, follow and understand.
 # How to use